Follow Intuiface:

 CMS examples in the marketplace

 There are boatloads of CMSs in the marketplace.
+Many organizations utilize CMSs for various applications, from digital signage to website management.

 Finally, there is a world of "headless" CMSs and solutions that don't call themselves CMSs but act like them.
 A headless CMS is a CMS focused entirely on data structure, independent of the application user interface.
 Examples include Contentful, Contentstack, and Directus.
 Solutions that don't call themselves a CMS but can act like one include Airtable and Kintone.
 Oh, and even Excel can be used as a CMS, in a way.
 We've been encouraging folks to do that for years.